TianboLiu666/tianboliu666.github.io/_projects/chatPDF.md

   padding: 5px;
   width: 70%;" width="50%" />

-  <p>After the translation is done, you will see the original PDF on the left and the translated one one the right.
+  <p>After the translation is done, you will see the original PDF on the left and the translated one on the right.
 You can view both files separately and download them as you like.</p>
 <img src="/assets/projects/chatpdf-3.png" style="display:block;
   margin-left:auto;
   margin-right:auto;